 - 1. Connect the pump output line directly to the cell inlet. - 2.
 Pump 0.001 M KCl calibration solution through the cell.
 Conductivity is slightly flow-rate sensitive, so select the flow rate used for most applications. - 3.
 Set TEMP COMP on the METHOD screen to 1.7%. - 4.
-Wait until the conductivity reading stabilizes (within 0.1 μ S), and then select CAL. - 5.
-After calibration, the conductivity reading should be exactly 147.00 μ S/cm.
-A new value for the cell constant will be shown on the CELL CALIBRATION screen and will be entered into memory. - 6.
+Wait until the conductivity reading stabilizes (within $0.1~\mu S$), and then select CAL on the CELL CALIBRATION screen. - 5.
+After calibration, the conductivity reading should be exactly $147.00 \, \mu \text{S/cm}$.
+A new value for the cell constant is shown on the CELL CALIBRATION screen and entered into memory. - 6.
 Flush the KCl solution from the system by pumping deionized water through the cell lines.
 When the conductivity reading drops to near zero, stop the pump. - 7.
 Disconnect the pump from the cell. - 8.
 Reconnect the pump to the chromatography module. - 9.
 Reconnect the liquid line from the SRS outlet to the cell inlet. - 10.
 Reset TEMP COMP to the optimal value for the eluent. - 11.
-Select a flow rate that is safe for the system in use.
+Select a flow rate appropriate for the system in use.